Richmond Marathon: Not Dead Yet

 Aaron flashed the alarmed look of someone who had just been overrun by squirrels.
 What am I looking at?

-My hair!
-It’s grey!
-I cradled the curled specimen in my palm and offered it to him like a child.
+It’s gray!
+I cradled the curled specimen of hair in my palm and offered it to him like a child.
 Tears streamed down my cheeks.

 Aaron stammered, aware of the landmines hidden beneath any conversation that touches on a woman’s looks.
 Wise beyond his years, he said nothing.